soffes/blog/published/2009-05-05-i-dont-have-a-boss-anymore/i-dont-have-a-boss-anymore.markdown

 ---
-title: I Don't Have A Boss Anymore
+tags:
+- life
-categories: life freelance
+- freelance
 ---

+# I Don't Have A Boss Anymore

 As of May 8th, I will no longer work for [LifeChurch.tv][].
 I am leaving (on good terms) to get out there and do my own thing.
 Everyone there has been very supportive of this decision.